PennLINC/PennLINC.github.io/docs/flywheel/sdk_getting.md

 ...                    ana.label.startswith("qsiprep_0.3.16_0.8.0RC3")]
 ```

-We can write a temporary function that gets the non-html zip file and extracts the qc file.
+We can write a temporary function that gets the non-HTML zip file and extracts the qc file.

 ```python
 >>> import os.path as op